Lowell Holly Reservation

 The Lowell Holly Reservation is a 135 acre nature reserve in Mashpee and Sandwich, Massachusetts and is managed by the Trustees of Reservations.
-The area was extensively planted by Abbot Lawrence Lowell and Wilfred Wheeler with rhododendrons, mountain laurel and holly trees, for which the reservation gets its name.
+The area was extensively planted by A. Lawrence Lowell and Wilfred Wheeler with rhododendrons, mountain laurel and holly trees, for which the reservation gets its name.
 There are 4 mi of hiking trails and two peninsular knolls that jut into Mashpee Pond and Wakeby Pond.
-Abbot Lawrence Lowell bequeathed the property to the Trustees of Reservations in 1943.
+Lowell bequeathed the property to the Trustees of Reservations in 1943.